richardbogad/infinitra/TERMS.md

 1.  **Exclusion of Indirect Damages:** TO THE FULLEST EXTENT PERMITTED BY APPLICABLE AUSTRIAN LAW, IN NO EVENT SHALL RICHARD BOGAD SOLUTIONS (INCLUDING ITS OWNER, EMPLOYEES, AFFILIATES, AGENTS, OR LICENSORS) BE LIABLE FOR ANY INDIRECT, INCIDENTAL, CONSEQUENTIAL, SPECIAL, EXEMPLARY, OR PUNITIVE DAMAGES (INCLUDING LOSS OF PROFITS, DATA, USE, GOODWILL, OR OTHER INTANGIBLE LOSSES) ARISING OUT OF OR RELATING TO YOUR ACCESS TO OR USE OF, OR YOUR INABILITY TO ACCESS OR USE, THE SERVICE OR ANY SERVICE MATERIALS, WHETHER BASED ON WARRANTY, CONTRACT, TORT (INCLUDING NEGLIGENCE), STATUTE, OR ANY OTHER LEGAL THEORY, AND WHETHER OR NOT WE HAVE BEEN INFORMED OF THE POSSIBILITY OF SUCH DAMAGE.
 2.  **Cap on Direct Damages:** TO THE FULLEST EXTENT PERMITTED BY APPLICABLE AUSTRIAN LAW, THE TOTAL AGGREGATE LIABILITY OF RICHARD BOGAD SOLUTIONS TO YOU FOR ALL CLAIMS ARISING OUT OF OR RELATING TO THESE TERMS OR THE SERVICE, REGARDLESS OF THE FORM OF ACTION, IS LIMITED TO THE GREATER OF (A) THE TOTAL AMOUNT PAID BY YOU TO RICHARD BOGAD SOLUTIONS FOR SUBSCRIPTIONS DURING THE SIX (6) MONTHS IMMEDIATELY PRECEDING THE EVENTS GIVING RISE TO THE CLAIM, OR (B) TEN EUROS (€10.00).
-3.  **Scope:** These limitations of liability apply even if a remedy set forth herein is found to have failed its essential purpose.
+3.  **Basis of Bargain:** These limitations of liability apply even if a remedy set forth herein is found to have failed its essential purpose.
 They form an essential basis of the bargain between you and us.
-4.  **Mandatory Law Exclusions:** Nothing in these Terms shall limit or exclude liability for death or personal injury resulting from gross negligence (*grobe Fahrlässigkeit*) or willful misconduct (*Vorsatz*), fraudulent misrepresentation, or any other liability that cannot be excluded or limited under mandatory applicable Austrian law.
-Some jurisdictions' mandatory laws may not allow certain limitations, so they may not fully apply to you.
+4.  **Mandatory Law Exclusions:** Nothing in these Terms is intended to limit or exclude any liability that cannot be limited or excluded under mandatory applicable Austrian law.
+This includes, without limitation, liability for damages caused by willful misconduct (*Vorsatz*) or gross negligence (*grobe Fahrlässigkeit*), and liability for personal injury.
+5.  **Consumer Rights in Austria and the EU:** For consumers, the warranty rights are governed by the applicable statutory provisions, in particular the Austrian Consumer Warranty Act (VGG).
+This includes a legal warranty period and a provision stating that for defects that become apparent within one year of provision, it is presumed that the defect existed at the time of provision, unless proven otherwise by us.
+The limitations of liability mentioned herein do not apply to the extent prohibited by mandatory law.

 ## 11. Indemnification